Guy Carpenter: The Carpenter Plan

-2000-present
+2000–present

+The firm occupied eight floors (47–55) in the South Tower and one (94) in the North Tower of the World Trade Center in New York City until the 9/11 attacks destroyed the complex in 2001.

 In February 2020, Guy Carpenter & Company entered into a multi-year agreement with Karen Clark and Company (KCC) to license its catalogue of natural catastrophe models, analytics and execution software.
 Another area is "Cyber insurance", working with Symantec to measure "severity and frequency."